 The Registry is located on the Disk in the system32/config folder as several separate Hive files.
 These Hive files are then read into memory every time Windows starts or when the User logs on.
 To see where the Hives are physically stored, see:

-You can read more on the location of Windows registry files.
+You can read more about the location of Windows Registry files.

 The Registry uses the following data types:

-REG_SZ : The SZ indicates zero-terminated string.
+- REG_SZ : The SZ indicates a zero-terminated string.
 This is a variable-length string that can contain Unicode as well as ANSI characters.